anoopj/anoopj.github.io/_posts/2016-08-04-large-codebases.md

 codebases.
 This is a complex topic where there is no one right answer, but I'll try to briefly summarize what I learned over the years.

+One thing to keep in mind is that the size footprint of the code base is not necessarily an indicator of the learning curve.
+There are some systems that are broad, but somewhat shallow.
+An example would be a large website where if you understand how one feature works full-stack, you will understand most of it.
+Learning them is usually not that hard.

+The rest of the advice is for software that is on the deep end of the spectrum - codebases that have high levels of abstractions.

 ### Understand the software from the user perspective

 Before you look under the hood, try to *use* the software as an end user and